Charlie Sheen: Hollywood's troubled star

 Not long afterwards, he hinted he was prepared to leave the show if his request for more money from programme makers Warner Bros was not met.

-Last October the actor was accused of causing damage to a New York hotel room.
+In October 2010, the actor was accused of causing damage to a New York hotel room.
 After security reported him, the actor voluntarily went with authorities for a psychiatric evaluation.

 The incident was played down by his publicist, who said he had gone to hospital because he had had "an adverse allergic reaction to some medication".